Individual Therapy for Adults, Young Adults,

 Midlife is often called the “sandwich generation” for good reason.
 You may be balancing the demands of career, family, aging parents, and personal well-being all at once.
 It’s a season full of transitions and responsibilities, and while it can be deeply meaningful, it can also feel overwhelming.
 Many people in this stage feel stretched thin—constantly taking care of others, while wondering when there will be space to take care of themselves.

-Some of the most common concerns we support midlife adults with include:
+Some of the most common concerns our clinicians support midlife adults with include:

 • Balancing work, family, and personal needs